The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Weil-like topologies: theorems

 \textbf{Remark. }The last result follows more directly from Th.
-7M in a context where there exists on $G$ a \textit{Marczewski measure} (see [Wag, Ch.
-11, cf. 9.8, 9.9]), i.e. a finitely additive invariant measure on $ \mathcal{B}$ vanishing on bounded members of $\mathcal{B}_{0}$; this includes $\mathbb{R}$, $\mathbb{R}^{2},\mathbb{S}^{1}$, albeit under AC [Wag, Cor.
-11.3]; cf. [Myc].
+7M in a context where there exists on $G$ a \textit{Marczewski measure} (see [TomW, Ch.
+13, cf. Ch.
+11]), i.e. a finitely additive invariant measure on $ \mathcal{B}$ vanishing on bounded members of $\mathcal{B}_{0}$; this includes $\mathbb{R}$, $\mathbb{R}^{2},\mathbb{S}^{1}$, albeit under AC [TomW, Cor.
+13.3]; cf. [Myc], but not $\mathbb{R}^{d}$ for $d\geq 3$ [DohF].

 With the groundwork of Part I on translation-continuity for \textit{compacts} completed, we close by establishing the promised dichotomy associated with the map

 for measurable $E:$ Theorem FN (\S 1) creates a duality between the vanishing of the $F$-based pseudo-norm and a \textit{dichotomy} for $x$ -translates of $E^{-1}$ in relation to $F$ according as $x\in E$ or $x\notin E,$ which are thus unable in each case to distinguish between the points of $ F.$ Below we write $\forall ^{\mu }$ for the generalized quantifier \textquotedblleft for $\mu $-a.a.' (cf. [Kec, 8.J]).